AdobeDocs/experience-manager-cloud-service.en/help/forms/use-marketo-engage-data-source-in-form.md

 * It is not possible to connect Edge Delivery Services Forms with Marketo Engage.

-## Prerequisites to use Marketo Engage data source for forms
+## Prerequisite to use Marketo Engage data source for forms

-Below are the prerequisites to use Marketo Engage data source with forms:
+Prerequisite to use Marketo Engage data source with forms:

 * Create the [cloud service configuration to integrate Marketo Engage with forms](/help/forms/integrate-form-to-marketo-engage.md).
-* Ensure that Core Components are enabled for your environment.
-For detailed instructions on how to enable Core Components for your environment, [click here](/help/forms/enable-adaptive-forms-core-components.md).

-## How to configure new Adaptive Form for Marketo Engage data source?
+## How to configure Adaptive Form for Marketo Engage data source?

 To configure an Adaptive Form with the Marketo Engage data source, perform the following steps:
 1. Log in to your [!DNL Experience Manager Forms] Author instance.